September 4, 2014

 - How and when the U.S. economy will return to higher rates of growth and more equitable distribution of wealth.

 - How the 2014 midterms will frame the presidential election of 2016

 - How growth in China, India and emerging economies will impact the U.S.

 Rich Karlgaard, Forbes publisher-turned-entrepreneur, and author of the best seller, Life 2.0, exemplifies his expertise in his latest book, The Soft Edge: Where Great Companies Find Lasting Success (April 2014), an exploration into why some companies in the top quartile of their industries worldwide are performing very well—even in a slowing global economy—while the majority struggle to survive.
 Karlgaard interviewed hundreds of companies to see what separates the champions from the stragglers.

 What jumps out is how the world’s best companies continually innovate by establishing a triangle of strengths in strategy, execution and culture.

 In this presentation, Karlgaard shares his transformative findings:

-Why do teams fail?
+Why do organizations go flat or, worse fail?
 There are three commonly accepted reasons.
 The talent is poor.
 The leader is weak.
 The mission is murky.

 Entrepreneur-turned-publisher, columnist, television commentator, private investor and board director, Rich Karlgaard has a unique vantage point on the trends driving the business and investment climates.
 His insights help audiences see the global marketplace with new eyes.